deep-entertainment/safehouse/design/dialogs/brianna3.md

 > *BRIANNA*
 >
-> She's... she's not very hearty.
+> She's... she's not a people person.

 > *MARJORIE*
 >